 - 1. What is Content Pruning?

-- 2. Why is Content Pruning Important for SEO?
+- 2. How Can Content Pruning Improve a Website’s SEO?

 What is Content Pruning?

 Content pruning is the process of reviewing, removing, merging, or updating outdated or underperforming content on a website to improve its overall quality and relevance.
 The purpose of content pruning is to remove content that is outdated or has unnecessary information, thus improving the user experience by making it easier for visitors to find high-quality and up-to-date content.
 It will also help by improving a website’s search engine ranking, as search engines tend to favour websites that regularly update and maintain their content.
 Content pruning is one of the most effective content strategies as it ensures that website content continues to meet the needs of the target audience.